20 Jan Can You Vinyl Wrap Anything?

 Complex Shapes

-Certain objects are too curved, or have intricate or awkward shapes that are much too difficult to wrap in vinyl.
+Certain objects are too curvy, or have intricate or awkward shapes that are much too difficult to wrap in vinyl.
 Because the vinyl is applied in sheets, it can become too distorted when wrapped around spheres and complex shapes.
-So objects like bike helmets, vehicle grilles, and wheels typically are not vinyl wrapped—at least without the services of a professional installer.
+So objects like bike helmets, vehicle grilles, and wheels typically are not vinyl wrapped—at least not without the services of a professional installer.

 Extremely Hot or Cold Surfaces